A voice for

 • How does it feel?

 Schisandra has an incredible flavour profile that truly excites the senses.
-Initially sweet, with a potent sourness that instantly stimulates the salivary glands.
-Schisandra embodies all of the five primary flavours (hence the name five flavour berry).
-A truly delightful tasting medicine.
+Initially sweet, with a potent sour and sharp taste that instantly stimulates the salivary glands.
+Schisandra embodies all of the five primary flavours — sweet, sour, salty, bitter and pungent (hence the name five-flavour berry).
+A delicious tasting medicine.

 • Into the heart of schisandra